cloudhein/zero-downtime-deployment/README.md

-# Automated Deployment of React-Express App using GitHub Actions(HA,Fault Tolerance & Zero Downtime Deployment)
+# End-to-End CI/CD Automation for React-Express App with HA, Fault Tolerance, and Zero Downtime Rollouts

 ##  CI/CD HLD of the project